odpi/egeria-docs/site/docs/guides/operations/kubernetes/operator.md

 There is no intrinsic behaviour associated with a custom resource - it is purely a document with a defined schema.
 The behaviour is defined by the [Controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers), which is code running within the Kubernetes cluster.

 The controller's objective is to make reality match the configured Custom Resource.
 It will watch particular resource types - the primary being the CRD above - and as changes are observed will do whatever is needed to configure application to match the desired intent.
-It is primarily a reconcilation loop.
+It is primarily a reconciliation loop.

 The controller will likely use a combination of Kubernetes APIs, perhaps defining and updating other resources, as well as interacting directly with application code within, or external to the cluster.